appliedbinf/pima/README.md

 The median coverage across all positions from these genes is extracted and the estimated genome size is calculated using the formula (genome_size = number of bases sequenced / median coverage).

 If possible we recommend setting this based on your target organism (Bacillus anthracs ~ 5.5m).

+### ONT assembly options

+PiMA2 now includes the (raven)[https://github.com/lbcb-sci/raven] assembler as an option.
+We recommend using Flye in most cases, but for some samples raven does a slightly better job.

+There are two options when using (Flye)[https://github.com/mikolmogorov/Flye] (the default assembler).
+If PiMA detects a SUP model, Flye will be run with the `--nano-hq` flag to indicate high quality nanopore reads are being used.

+## Shortread (Illumina) polishing options

+PiMA2 includes (polypolish)[https://github.com/rrwick/Polypolish] in addition to (pilon)[https://github.com/broadinstitute/pilon] as options to polish the ONT-based genome assembly.
+Polypolish is more conservative and is less likely to change the ONT-based assembly.
+A much more indepth discussion on short-read polishers can be found on [Ryan Wick's blog](https://rrwick.github.io/2023/05/15/short-read-polishing-short-read-assemblies.html).
+We have kept pilon as the default setting, for now but typically opt for polypolish in the rare instances we have Illumina data as well.

 ### Parallelizing PiMA on HPCs